-Still Twisted: Teacher Mary Kay Letourneau's Affair With a 13-Year-Old
+Teacher's Pet: Mary Kay Letourneau and the Forever Shocking Story of Her Student Affair - E!
+Online

 "When you want to get licensed, they do background checks on both parties," Fualaau explained.
 "If I decide to be a part of it I have to be licensed and I have to be vetted and so does a spouse.
 She has a past.
 She has a history."

-Sure enough, they were spotted together soon afterward, but his petition is seemingly still meandering through the court system, with the most recent move being an order for continuance of trial date in August, according to public records.
-On a May episode of A&E's Autobiography, they appeared together and Letourneau simply said they weren't talking about it.
+Sure enough, they were spotted together soon afterward.
+And on a 2018 episode of A&E's Autobiography, they appeared together and Letourneau simply said they weren't talking about it.

 Their dad "definitely feels like a young dad now that I'm at that adult age to where I can go to a bar,'' Audrey said.
 "He's like a 'friend dad.'"